Mustafa Zazai

-Mustafa Zazai (born 9 May 1993) is an Afghan footballer who plays as a midfielder for C-League club Boeung Ket.
-He also plays for the Afghanistan national team.
+Mustafa Zazai (born 9 May 1993) is an Afghan footballer who plays as a midfielder for the Cambodian club Riel Phnom Penh and formerly the Afghanistan national team.

 Early life

 Zazai was born in Kabul in 1993, to a Pashtun family.
 He moved to Germany in the following years.

 Youth

 Zazai played in the youth of many German clubs.
 He played in the youth of HSV Hamburg, Concordia Hamburg and VfB Lübeck.

 Club career

 After being promoted to the first team of VfB Lübeck he played 23 matches and scored 3 goals.
 At the end of the season he was contacted by FC St. Pauli II if he wants to play for them.
 He accepted the offer.
 He played mostly as an attacking midfielder.
 He scored 5 goal in 24 matches.

 On 23 January 2019, Zazai signed a contract with Malaysia Premier League side, Kelantan.

 International career

 He was selected by the head coach for the 2014 AFC Challenge Cup in the Maldives.
 He was 21 years old when he gave his debut for the national team.